The Poisson saturation of coregular submanifolds: Abstract

 \section{Abstract}

-This paper is devoted to a certain class of submanifolds in Poisson geometry, which we call regular.
-We show that the local Poisson saturation of such a submanifold is an embedded Poisson submanifold, and we prove a normal form theorem for this Poisson submanifold around the regular submanifold.
-This result recovers the normal form around Poisson transversals, and it extends some normal form/rigidity results around constant rank submanifolds in symplectic geometry.
+This paper is devoted to coregular submanifolds in Poisson geometry.
+We show that their local Poisson saturation is an embedded Poisson submanifold, and we give a normal form for this Poisson submanifold around the coregular submanifold.
+This result recovers the normal form around Poisson transversals, and it yields Poisson versions of some normal form/rigidity results around constant rank submanifolds in symplectic geometry.
 As an application, we prove a uniqueness result concerning coisotropic embeddings of Dirac manifolds in Poisson manifolds.
-We also show how our results generalize to the setting of regular submanifolds in Dirac geometry.
+We also show how our results generalize to the setting of coregular submanifolds in Dirac geometry.